Want to see the waterfalls in Tahiti? Let this post be your guide!

 If you’re looking for a tour that takes you to the heart of Tahiti and lets you explore its stunning waterfalls, this is the one.
 While the tour isn’t focused solely on waterfalls, you’ll get to see them along with other beautiful sights around the island.

 On this 6 to 7 hour long tour, you’ll ride a 4×4 into Tahiti inland for an off-road adventure.
 This will be a long and bumpy ride, but you’ll get to experience Tahiti’s lush greenery and hidden gems.
-Along with way, you’ll see several waterfalls and have a chance to bathe.
+Along with way, you’ll see several waterfalls and have a chance to bath in.

 This tour is also great for families, allowing you to explore the island with your children over 3 years old.